yuhko-msft/microsoft-graph-docs/concepts/windowsupdates-deploy-expedited-update.md

 You can configure the reboot grace period using the property `daysUntilForcedReboot` in the deployment's user experience settings.
 The reboot grace period sets the amount of time after installation that the user can control the timing of the reboot.
 If the device has not rebooted when the grace period expires, it reboots automatically.

+Expediting the latest available update (`equivalentContent` set to the default `latestSecurity`) helps keep devices as secure as possible and prevents a device from receiving an expedited update followed by another regular update just days later.

 ### Request

 ```http